mohrbp/Obsidian-Template-Notebook/04 Resources/Notebook/Notebook Dev/experiments/2024-01-17-New Card Refactor/2024-01-17-New Card Refactor.md

 		- Take the default note content
 - Task Board
 	- i.e. aggregate task items from this note into the GTD
 # Tasks
+- [x] Update adding new boards, board types and Add Card function to link the project file ✅ 2024-01-22
+- [ ] Update existing boards with new methods ⏳ 2024-01-23
-- [ ] Add a method to add a page to a recent card ⌛ 2024-01-17
+- [ ] Add a method to add a page to a recent card